Celebrate Washington Trails Day

 Celebrate Washington Trails Day by making a donation to WTA.

 You Make Trails Happen

 What makes Washington special?
 For many, access to our rich landscapes and endless opportunities for getting outdoors is the answer.
-Washington has more than 12,000 miles of trails which contribute to an outdoor economy that amounts to $21.6 annual spending and over 264,000 jobs in our state*.
+Washington has more than 12,000 miles of trails which contribute to an outdoor economy that amounts to $21.6 billion in annual spending and over 264,000 jobs in our state*.
 Exploring nature is good for people’s hearts, minds and bodies, and recreation is a powerful way for everyone to connect to our state’s beautiful wildlands.

 Still, the agencies in charge of managing these lands are greatly underfunded.
 Budget constraints in the United States Forest Service have reduced staffing for restoration and recreation by nearly 40% in less than 10 years.
 Funding to keep our trails sustainable has decreased while demand and use of our beloved public spaces has grown.